 As its name implies, a resistor is an electronic component that resists the flow of electric current in a circuit.
-Electrical resistance is analogous to friction in a mechanical system.
-They both convert energy to heat and dissipate it to the surrounding environment, so electrical resistance can sometimes be thought of as a braking or damping mechanism in a circuit.

 One important application of inductors in active circuits is that they tend to block high-frequency signals while letting lower-frequency oscillations pass.
 Note that this is the opposite function of capacitors.
 Combining the two components in a circuit can selectively filter or generate oscillations of almost any desired frequency.